xlzuvekas/open-canvas/README.md

 ### Local Ollama models

-Open Canvas supports calling local LLMs running on Ollama.
-This is not enabled in the hosted version of Open Canvas, but you can use this in your own local/deployed Open Canvas instance.
+Lion Canvas supports calling local LLMs running on Ollama.
+This is not enabled in the hosted version of Lion Canvas, but you can use this in your own local/deployed Lion Canvas instance.

 To use a local Ollama model, first ensure you have [Ollama](https://ollama.com) installed, and a model that supports tool calling pulled (the default model is `llama3.3`).